toktokeh/python/theory/README.md

 'unununium'
 ```

 - Strings can be indexed (subscripted), with the first character having index 0.
-There is no separate character type; a character is simply a string of size one:
+There is no separate character type; a character is simply a string of size one.

 ```python
 >>> word = 'Python'